qriosa/SParry/tutorials.md

 - n, the number of nodes in the graph. int.
 - m, the number of vector edges in the graph. int.
-- csr, csr graph data.
+- CSR, CSRgraph data.
 - matrix, adjacency matrix graph data.
 - src, des, w, edge set array graph data.
 - maxw, maximum edge weight. int.
 7.
 - minw, minimum edge weight. int.
 8.
 - MAXD, maximum degree. int.
 9.
-  MAXU, node number of maximum degree. int.
+  MAXU, vertexnumber of maximum degree. int.
 10.
   MIND, minimum degree. int.
 11.
-- minu, node number of minimum degree. int.
+- minu, vertexnumber of minimum degree. int.
 12. degree, number of each node.
 - degree, degree of each node. list.
 13.
 - msg, message for calculation. str.
 14.
 - filename, the name of the file to be read. str.